maxshuty/neighborly/README.md

 An Tinderesque app for neighbors with swipable cards.
+Swipe left or right on neighborly things.

 ## Available Scripts